Quetext Logo Detect AI and Plagiarism Confidently with Quetext Get Started

 • When was it published? – Refers to the date the content was released.
 Knowing the publication date can help to determine the timeliness and relevance of the information.

-• Where is the content from? – The source of the content, whether it is a reputable news organization, personal blog, or social media platform.
+• Where is the content from? – The source of the content, whether it is a reputable news organization, personal blog, or a social media platform.
 Understanding the source can help to determine the credibility and bias of the information.

 • Why does the information exist? – The reason why the information was created and published.
 Knowing the motivation behind the information can help to determine the bias and reliability of the content.